About Nature Punkz

 Ethics, politics, and “punk nature”

 I don't care if your politics don't align with mine.
 I don't want to hear about how *insert enemy of the week* is destroying nature.
-Natures main enemy is the contructions of man with capitalism the current worst enemy of the natural world and everything connected to it, including us.
-If you don't agree then carry on shouting in eco chambers on X. We don't have to listen and won't.
+Natures main enemy is the constructions of man with capitalism the current worst enemy of the natural world and everything connected to it, including us.
+If you don't agree then carry on shouting in eco chambers on X. We don't have to listen and I won't.

 Browse politics/ethics